hemmecke/spadunit/README.md

      The `--` must appear in the first position of the line.

-     If existing, these are prepended and appended to each test of the respective `*.input.test` file and should contain preparation and clean-up code.
+     If existing, these are prepended and appended to each test of the respective `*.input-test` file and should contain preparation and clean-up code.
 For example, some test might write files.

      The teardown code should make sure that everything is cleaned up again.